CANADA STOCKS-Futures up as oil prices rise

 ANALYST RESEARCH HIGHLIGHTS

+Altagas Ltd : RBC cuts target price to C$33 from C$36; rating sector perform

+First Quantum Minerals : CIBC starts with sector outperformer rating; C$10 target

-Canadian Natural Resources Ltd : RBC raises target to C$40 from C$39
+Teck Resources Ltd : Barclays raises target to C$7 from C$5; rating underweight

 FOR CANADIAN MARKETS NEWS, CLICK ON CODES: